Johnshandsable/server-side-calculator/INSTRUCTIONS.md

 [x] - Create a 'C' button to clear inputs
-[x] - Get rid of the input fields and replace with buttons for each number [x] - Create a function which rounds inside the modules and returns the rounded num [] - Display what the user clicks in a new function onto an input-type field [] - Handle user not sending correct inputs
+[x] - Get rid of the input fields and replace with buttons for each number [x] - Create a function which rounds inside the modules and returns the rounded num [x] - Display what the user clicks in a new function onto an input-type field [] - Handle user not sending correct inputs
 [] - Show an alert if user didn't send correct inputs [] - Display the entire expression like '99.9 + 54.3'